Application Deadline: December 4th, 2020

-The CanFASD Sterling Clarren Research Award has been named in honour of Dr. Sterling Clarren to recognize his pioneering contribution and leadership in the field of Fetal Alcohol Spectrum Disorder (FASD).
-The award is presented annually to a Canadian Early Career Researcher or student in recognition of a completed study that has made a substantial contribution to the FASD field.
+The Canada FASD Research Network (CanFASD) Sterling Clarren Research Award has been named in honour of Dr. Sterling Clarren to recognize his pioneering contribution and leadership in the field of Fetal Alcohol Spectrum Disorder (FASD).
+The award is presented annually to a Canadian graduate student or early career researcher in recognition of a study that has made a substantial contribution to the FASD field.

-The following criteria will be considered in the review of all Research Award applications:
+The following criteria will be considered in the review of all research award applications:

 - Quality of Writing: uses clear, coherent, and concise language

 - Research Activity: applicant demonstrates involvement in research activity and dissemination, through peer-reviewed publications and/or presentations

 - References: provided by current or recent academic supervisors

 - Originality: study is innovative and inspires future research or attracts funding

 - Relevance to CanFASD Mandate: study integrates FASD research, practice, and policy, and has clear impacts on the lives of people with FASD, their families, and/or communities

 - Scientific Merit: fills a gap in the literature and employs a high-quality research design

 - Knowledge Translation: includes a clear and appropriate plan for how study findings will be translated to knowledge users